emacs-eaf/emacs-application-framework/README.md

 If the problem persists, please report it [here](https://github.com/emacs-eaf/emacs-application-framework/issues/new) with `*eaf*` buffer content, it contains many clues that can help us locate the problem faster.

-If you got segfault error, please use the following way to collect crash information:
+If you get a segfault error, please use the following way to collect crash information:
 1. Install gdb and turn on option `eaf-enable-debug`
-2. Use command `eaf-stop-process` stop current process
+2. Use the command `eaf-stop-process` to stop the current process
 3. Restart eaf, send issue with `*eaf*` buffer content when next crash

 ## Join Us